- Set your goal and target: Configure the smart contract parameters with the onchain action you’d like incentivize.

 You can choose to deploy a boost immediately or you can schedule it at an exact time or date in the future.
 A boost can be active for a maximum of 30 days.
 Dates are displayed in your local timezone.

 Anyone can see all the active, expired and upcoming boosts under the “Boost” tab in the navigation bar.
-You can click into any boost to view its detailed description and the performance and user insights:
+You can click into any boost to view its detailed description and the performance and user insights:- Performance insights: shows the total number of users that completed the boost transaction and total rewards distributed.

 A key benefit of Boost is that you only pay for results.
 If you deployed a boost and there are still remaining funds left after it has expired, you can easily withdraw the tokens.
 Head to the details page of the boost you deployed and on the top left, you will see an option to “Withdraw”.